Planning from Inspiration

 - Care for those involved to ensure healthy process.

-Pastors and people multiplying into healthy, long-term churches with the same unified mission inspired by truth and love.
+Pastors and people multiplying into healthy, long-term churches with the same unified mission inspired by truth and love as raw, real, and reproducible Christians.

 Inspired by truth and love to make life, disciples and churches all about Jesus.